Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 • Who It Reimburses: Your customers.

-• Why Tour Operators and Travel Agencies Need It: A regulatory requirement that increases consumer trust.
+• Why Tour Operators and Travel Agencies Need It: It is a regulatory requirement that increases consumer trust.

 Scheduled Airline Failure Insurance (SAFI)